Tag: literacy

 How Total Support Services joined Write to Read BC

-At a Victoria-Harbourside Rotary Club meeting a few weeks before the Gitsegukla library and its learning centre were installed, Write to Read BC co-lead Bob Blacker was giving a presentation about the program, by video call.
+For a Victoria-Harbourside Rotary Club meeting a few weeks before the Gitsegukla library were installed, Write to Read BC co-lead Bob Blacker gave a presentation about the program, by video call.
 One of the audience members mentioned that her son-in-law was working with First Nations to provide computers, IT solutions, and training.
 A few days later Bob received a call from Chris at Total Support, expressing interest.
 As a result of this connection, Write to Read BC now has a supplier of computers and related hardware needed for learning centres.
 In addition, Total Support will, at no cost to the libraries—provide online support for any computer problems that surface.
 This has been huge for Write to Read BC, as support for computers has always been a concern; now we do not have to worry about that.

 After 3 days of hard work, the Write to Read BC team, along with principal Ormerod and her staff, completed Write to Read’s very first “version 3” learning centre.